-- All participants and supporting staff must abide by Hope Haven's Covid-19 Infection control policies as well as Vaccination Mandate.
+- All participants and supporting staff must abide by Hope Haven's Covid-19 Infection control policies.

-- Only 1 school group will be attenting the program per day having sole access to the activity centre and will not have any interaction throughout the day with participants from other programs.
+- Only 1 school group will be attending the program per day having sole access to the activity centre and will not have any interaction throughout the day with participants from other programs.

 - Participants must bring their own lunch and filled water bottle as these will not be provided by Hope Haven.